elehcimd/mltraq/mkdocs/benchmarks/speed.md

 ### Initialization

 The initialization of the tracking component can take more than `1s`, in some cases increasing linearly with the number of `runs`.
 High initialization times severely impact your ability to experiment on hundreds of thousands of possible configurations.
 Furthermore, slow imports negatively impact development, CI/CD tests, and debugging speed.
-E.g., see this [W&B](https://github.com/wandb/wandb/issues/5440) ticket.
+E.g., see this [W&B](https://github.com/wandb/wandb/issues/5440) ticket:

+> [CLI]: wandb.init very slow #5440

 Wouldn't loading and starting tracking at nearly zero time be nice?